ansible-community/molecule-kubevirt/README.rst

           device: /dev/vdc
           overwrite: true

+Please take a look at KubeVirt examples to get more uses cases including PersistenVolumes, Multus and more.

 Run from inside Kubernetes cluster
 ==================================

 You can run this driver with a container running tox and/or molecule.
 Take a look at:

  * Dockerfile_ as a base image
  * test-rolebinding_ file for ServiceAccount example
  * github_workflow_ in step named "Launch test" for a Kubernetes Job running tox